Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Display grid/README.md

 ## How to use the sample

-Tap on the `Change Grid` button in the toolbar to open the settings view.
-You can select type of grid from `Grid Type` (LatLong, MGRS, UTM and USNG) and modify it's properties like grid visibility, grid color, label visibility, label color, label position, label format and label unit.
+Tap on the "Change Grid" button in the toolbar to open the settings view.
+You can select type of grid from "Grid Type" (LatLong, MGRS, UTM and USNG) and modify its properties like grid visibility, grid color, label visibility, label color, label position, label format and label unit.

 ## How it works